By Tayler Nelson

 |FPRADIOHR||Heard about FP on the radio||.33|

 Factor 1 includes the majority of attitude and belief variables.
 I looked at similarities and differences between variables and their factor loadings to interpret this factor.
 Variables with high factor loadings all relate to good spousal communication around family planning.
-For instance, SAFEDISCFP, which reports how much the respondent agrees that it is safe to discuss when to have children with her partner, has the highest factor loading.
+For instance, SAFEDISCFP, which reports how much the respondent agrees that it is safe to discuss family planning with her partner, has the highest factor loading.
 Variables related to spousal conflict, such as CONFLICTFP, have weak but negative factor loadings.
 Together, these results indicate that Factor 1 might be a latent measure of spousal communication.
 Alternative interpretations are possible: for example, it might be that this factor simply represents support for family planning, and variables with high factor loadings are the most useful observed indicators of this factor.

 For Factor 2, the high factor loadings for URBAN and WEALTHQ suggest that this factor indicates socioeconomic status.
 The variable for whether the woman has heard about family planning on TV loads moderately highly on this factor; this seems logical assuming TV ownership is a reflection of socioeconomic status.